History, careers and examples of white-collar crime

 While organizations that cover white-collar crime often focus on the actions of individuals and companies, there are also organizations and agencies that oversee the treatment of employees.
 Take the Occupational Safety and Health Administration (OSHA) as an example.
 OSHA is crucial in preventing white-collar crime because it protects individuals employed by large companies from being required to endorse or work in cruel and harsh conditions.

-There are several examples of companies with OSHA violations, including but not limited to Nike and H&M, but one of my favorite examples would be Colgan, a former connector for Continental Airlines.
-As someone who loves travel adventures, I have been on many different flights.
+There are several examples of companies with OSHA violations, including but not limited to Nike and H&M. My favorite example is Colgan, a former connector for Continental Airlines.
+As someone who loves travel adventures, I have been on many flights.
 While the way to the destination is fun, the return journey seems to be a one way ticket to fatigue and missing your bed.

 It is for this reason that I am intrigued by the world of airline pilots and staff.
 They have one of the most important jobs in the world, and despite time zone changes or tight schedules they still manage to fly huge, complicated pieces of machinery between destinations.
 Only, sometimes they do not.
 This is exactly what happened on Colgan-Continental flight 3407, which killed all 43 people onboard when the plane crashed into a house in Newark, New Jersey.

-Secondly, the accident report filed by the NTSB showed that all pilots were fatigued due to working overtime to maintain an adequate level of pay.
-It was rumored that a crew member had slept in an airport lounge, which if you have ever slept in an airport you will know that this is less than ideal for a good sleep.
+The accident report filed by the NTSB showed that all the involved pilots were fatigued due to working overtime to maintain an adequate level of pay.
+It was rumored that a crew member had even slept in an airport lounge, which if you have ever slept in an airport you will know that this is less than ideal for a good sleep.
 The first officer of flight 3407 flew all night, from one side of the country to the other, to not miss her shift.
 She reported feeling ill but did not want to miss out on pay.

 While pay information varies between regulatory agencies, this field will always have a need.
 What will change is the regulatory agency that is in need of positions to be filled.
 There is always a need to adjust or correct laws or agendas.
 For instance, the Security and Exchanges Commission (SEC) now will most likely need to hire more agents due to GameStop’s recent ascension to ensure that there was no fraudulent activity or insider trading.